King Abdullah Economic City: Developments

 Emaar, E.C has also launched two residential areas, Bay La Sun Village, and Esmeralda Suburb.

 Transport

-KAEC will be served by Al-Haramain High Speed line.
+KAEC is served by the Al-Haramain High Speed line.
 The construction of the station has been completed by 2018.
 On 25 September 2018, King Salman Bin Abdulaziz Al-Saud inaugurated the project.

 In fiction

 The city is the destination of Alan Clay, the protagonist in Dave Eggers's 2012 novel A Hologram for the King.